 In most irrigated agriculture, water comes from snowmelt runoff or underground aquifers.
 Either source could damage the land and cause problems.

 Snowmelt runoff is lacking the salts necessary to maintain soil and crop health in the western U.S. and many other parts of the world.
 Inversely, well water from underground aquifers often contains excessive salts, which can lead to saline and sodic soils and poor crop health.

 Gypsum application can help improve soil and crop health in salt-deficient, saline, and sodic soils and keep the soil from damaging.

 Irrigation water from snowmelt is low in dissolved salts and has low electrical conductivity, or ECw.
 Over time, this pure, low-salt water leaches beneficial calcium below the root zone.

 How Gypsum Can Help

-The application of EcoGEM gypsum will quickly and effectively replenish calcium in the soil and help remedy low-salt irrigation water problems.
+The application of EcoGEM gypsum will quickly and effectively replenish calcium in the soil and help reverse the damage by remedying the low-salt irrigation water problem.